bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

       Emits PTX assembler code for the given *Compute Capability* (*CC*), which is then embedded into the output file.
 No executable code is generated.
 Instead, the former is dynamically compiled at runtime according to the actual GPU device.
 Such process is known as *Just-in-Time compilation* (*JIT*).

       To specify a target architecture in a such way, please use the word `PTX` followed by the target Compute Capability.
-That is, "PTX*wz*", generates PTX code for Compute Capability "*w.z*", and embeds it into the output file.
+That is, *`PTX<WZ>`*, generates PTX code for Compute Capability *W.Z*, and embeds it into the output file.
 Such code can be later compiled and executed on any device, with a similar or greater CC value.
-Similarly as previous forms, the expression above is translated to the following NVCC option: `--generate-code=arch=compute_<wz>,code=compute_<wz>`
+Similarly as previous forms, the expression above is translated to the following NVCC option: *`--generate-code=arch=compute_<WZ>,code=compute_<WZ>`*

       Note, however, that JIT compilation increases the startup delay.
-In addition, the final executable code will use just those architectural features that are available on CC "*w.z*", discarding any functionality introduced since.
+In addition, the final executable code will use just those architectural features that are available on CC *W.Z*, discarding any functionality introduced since.

       For instance, `SM_VERSIONS="PTX10  PTX35"`:
        * Emits PTX code for the first CUDA-capable architecture (i.e., CC **1.0**).
 Therefore, the program can be later dynamically compiled and executed on *any* current or future GPU device.
 Nevertheless, it will only use the (very) basic features present on such architecture.